Introductory notes

 One overarching thing to developing musicality is the skill of listening, listening to recordings or live performances of music in styles that you are looking to replicate.

 Its of particular importance for those playing from sheet music as the notation can create a false sense of security.
-When one looks at notation, one can be lead to assume that a score notates exactly how something should be performed, but it doesn't.
+For new musicians, it is easy to assume that a score notates exactly how something should be performed, but it doesn't.

 Sheet music is an approximation, in the same sense that written English is.
-When one reads, they read in their own accent, and experienced musicians do the same thing when performing from sheet music.
-It's less likely to arise for those who learn by ear from the start.
+When one reads, they read in their own accent, and experienced musicians do the same thing when performing from sheet music, adding details as required for the idiom they are playing.

 Notation can be more or less specific with these details.
 Classical scores are often very specified, while folk music often sounds completely different to what the notation suggests.
 But on a small enough scale, there are always unspecified details.